Biden Administration’s New Title X Rules are in Effect

 The Title X federal family planning program was established by Congress in 1970 with bi-partisan support.
 In California, Title X funding supports the delivery of quality sexual and reproductive services such as birth control, breast and cervical cancer screenings, STI testing and treatment and other preventive services.
 Title X has played a significant role in reducing unintended pregnancies to their lowest levels in 30 years.

 Essential Access Health leads the largest and most diverse Title X system in the country and has served as the lead Title X grantee in the state of California for more than 50 years.
-Our statewide Title X network includes comprehensive family planning service providers, STI prevention partners, and faith and community based outreach and education partners that collectively serve over 32 California counties.
+Our statewide Title X network includes comprehensive family planning service providers, STI prevention partners, and faith and community based outreach and education partners that collectively serve over 29 California counties.
 Essential Access took immediate action to rebuild California’s statewide Title X provider network as soon as the Biden Administration’s final rule took effect.
-California’s provider network offers equitable, affordable, high quality, and client centered family planning services for patients with low-incomes at nearly 400 clinic sites throughout the state.
+California’s provider network offers equitable, affordable, high quality, and client centered family planning services for patients with low-incomes at over 400 clinic sites throughout the state.
 Learn more about our statewide network.

 With the introduction of the Biden administration’s final Title X rule, we are ready to rebuild a robust and comprehensive network of qualified providers and support the delivery of equitable, affordable, high quality, client-centered family planning services for low-income patients statewide.